THE DOVER WAR MEMORIAL PROJECT

 dedication images courtesy Dover Express

-Picture left: facsimiles of his medals, courtesy Pat Adams
+Picture left: facsimiles of Jim's medals, courtesy Pat Adams

 N